daviddzhang/soar-reasoning-models/README.md

 #### Mac

-To run the main demo, use the Maven exec plugin's exec goal.
+To run the main demo, use the Maven exec plugin's exec goal by using the following command on the command line: `mvn exec:exec`.
 To run the other demos, set up your run configurations as follows:

 In the VM arguments section, specify the following: `Djava.library.path=/path/to/this/project/src/main/resources`